 Richard has travelled far and wide ….even to Le Mans whilst enjoying the Minor.

 He has now bought a Land Rover which will be of practical use and a classic in its own right.

 In addition he bought a 1980’ss Honda motor cycle to use for fun and short journeys.

 Rachel and Ray Cook: 1954 Ford Popular in 2019.

 Ray Is Rachel Cook’s dad – Rachel had the 1954 Ford Popular in 2019.
 The whole family enjoyed having the Ford Popular so much that Ray went out and bought his own classic car!

 Her dad’s chosen car is a 1936 Standard 10/12 .
-(See below).
+(See left).
 Without Rachel’s experience Ray may have missed out.
 He may be a slightly older convert to our hobby but very welcome.
 Enjoy your experience…..send us some stories of both cars out together….

 1960 “Frogeye” Austin Healey Sprite.